top of page

 The program zeroed in on behavioral friction — the hidden factors that block uptake, reduce compliance, and weaken communication.
 One team explored how to shift student habits from personal car use to university bus services.
 Another focused on reducing water consumption in the hospitality sector through subtle, evidence-based behavioral nudges.

-By anchoring the training in their own work, participants didn’t just learn the theory — they used it.
-The result: better framing, better decisions, and policies designed not just to make sense on paper, but to work in practice.
+The result?
+Better framing, better decisions, and policies designed not just to make sense on paper, but to work in practice.

 How we equipped policymakers to use behavioral insights for real-world impact